threatcode/threatcode.github.io/README.md

-# Advisory Database
+# RustSec Advisory Database

 [![Build Status][build-image]][build-link]
-![Maintained: Q1 2023][maintained-image]
+![Maintained: Q2 2022][maintained-image]
 [![Project Chat][chat-image]][chat-link]

 The RustSec Advisory Database is a repository of security advisories filed against Rust crates published via https://crates.io.
-A human-readable version of the advisory database can be found at https://threatcode.github.io/advisories/.
+A human-readable version of the advisory database can be found at https://rustsec.org/advisories/.

-We also [export](https://github.com/threatcode/advisory-db/tree/osv) data to the [OSV](https://github.com/ossf/osv-schema) format.
+We also [export](https://github.com/rustsec/advisory-db/tree/osv) data to the [OSV](https://github.com/ossf/osv-schema) format.
 All our data is available on [osv.dev](https://osv.dev/list?ecosystem=crates.io&q=) and through their [API](https://osv.dev/#use-the-api).